More vomit poured forth from the senator’s mouth, filling the filthy toilet with the afternoon’s lunch break.

 His head jerked into the swirling water.
 He pulled back, but Senator Raymond was stuck, the water rising, his face trapped in the toilet.

 His tie—he had flushed his tie.

 He yanked and struggled, the water covering his mouth and nose.
 The senator panicked, gasped.

 His vision blurred, turned grey, turned black; water filling and filling his lungs.

 He ceased kicking, stopped thrashing his arms.
 Senator Raymond lay unmoving, with his head in a congressional toilet bowl.

-In light of this disastrous event, the committee adjourned for the day.
+In light of this disastrous event, the senate committee debated whether to adjourn for the day.